StyleCI/Docs/configuration.md

 > {info} By default, we will assume you have a PHP repo, and so if you provide no config, you will get all the defaults.

+<a name="fixing-strategies"></a>
+## Fixing Strategies

+Our PHP fixing works by applying fixers to files that fix specific things.
+By comparison, our new language support works differently by reprinting the entire file.
+It may seem like there's less being fixed because they are fewer options, but in fact, this is not the case.
+Everything is being standardized, and the configuration allows you to choose how you want things to look.

+<a name="php-only-mode"></a>
 ## PHP Only Mode

 Our default configuration is as follows: